Get

 How to Protect Your Dog From Insects (2025 Guide)

 As the weather gets warmer and the days grow longer, we get to spend more time outdoors with our dogs, doing the things we love.
 Of course, nothing ruins a picnic, hike, or walk through the woods like ants, flies, wasps, and fleas.
-There are lots of ways to keep biting, stinging, and buzzing pests away, but which options are safe to use on or around our dogs?
+There are many ways to keep biting, stinging, and buzzing pests away, but which options are safe to use on or around our dogs?
 Fortunately, there are plenty of chemical and non-chemical ways to keep your four-legged friend free from six-legged harassment.
 Let’s take a look.

 divider dog paws 2 oct 2024